bartengine27/hostr/README.md

     web -->|State Management| redis
 ```

-From the diagram above, the segregation of both networks should be obvious: internal traffic s routen over `ProxyInternal` and not visible on (a breached) `ProxyPublic`.
+From the diagram above, the segregation of both networks should be obvious: internal traffic is routed over `ProxyInternal` and not visible on (a breached) `ProxyPublic`.

 As the proxy acts as the entry point for incoming traffic, it can offload SSL/TLS for incoming HTTPS requests.
 The proxy decrypts the HTTPS traffic, re-encrypts the traffic and then routes the requests to the appropriate backend services.
 Backend services can - for instance - use certificates from an internal Certificate Authority (CA).